Hasso Plattner Foundation

 - The establishment and ongoing operation of the Museum Barberini in Potsdam, which showcases classical and contemporary art with a focus on impressionism

-- The ongoing construction of the new exhibition site DAS MINSK, which will focus on contemporary art and art from the GDR and is expected to open in 2022
+- The construction and ongoing operation of the new exhibition site DAS MINSK Kunsthaus in Potsdam, which focuses on contemporary art and art from the German Democratic Republic

 - The Wildenstein Plattner Institute, which was founded in 2016 and is dedicated to the compilation of digital catalogue raisonnés and archives that support research in the field of art history